colinsurprenant/devopsmtl-docker/README.md

-# DevOps Montreal Docker presentation
+# DevOps Montreal Docker Presentation

 Docker presentation material for the DevOps Montreal meetup on Jan 6, 2014.